mohamuhsin/JSX-essentials/README.md

 # JSX-Essentials:

-I this we discussed the following:
+In this we discussed the following:
 - JSX
 - Advanced JSX